 What, exactly, is the point in pouring your life’s efforts into an organisation that can betray its values with a click of Unison chief Dave Prentis’s fingers?
 What is the point in building a party from ground level when the likes of Blair can rise to power in a coup beyond your control?
 Do the authors truly have no notion of how thoroughly people have felt let down by every conventional hierarchical organisation?
 How harshly they have been screwed over?
 They talk about learning from the past, but this rather important part of the past is entirely ignored.

 So the authors appear happy to construct their hegemonic project using, among other actors, existing unions and parties, and leaving them as thoroughly hierarchical organisations.
 They also don’t really present any alternative to the current forms of the state or corporations – at the end of a book we find a note to the effect that we can think about all this later, once we get our initial hegemonic successes.
 I too am not a total horizontalist, but I am in favour of limited hierarchy when it is fully bottom-up and properly federated.
 To offer a choice between full horizontalism and leaving organisations as they are is pretty bogus, but this is what they appear to do.
 My knowledge of organisations suggests that if movements are not built from the base and controlled by the base, they inevitably lose all radicalism.
-The more hierarchical they are, the more likely they are to fail.
+The more hierarchical they are, the more likely they are to fall captive to managerial elites.

 To me it’s not clear whether the authors want to leave organisations as they are for now out of some imagined ‘pragmatism’, or because they have no critique of hierarchy at all.
 The effect is the same anyway, and has the curious result that it seems the authors think they can achieve a post-work world with and within existing institutions.
 I think that very unlikely indeed.
 In fact, it makes their whole hegemonic, populist project look like a pipe dream.
 If they can’t see how strongly existing institutions will resist a post-work culture, there must be some gaping holes in their left-wing reading lists.
 I feel fairly certain the institutions will have to be remade for such a thing to happen.